SteelCompendium/compendium/docs/Rules/Chapters/Classes.md

 #### Distance

-An ability's "Distance" entry, represented by this symbol e, indicates how close you need to be to a creature or object to affect that target with the ability.
+An ability's "Distance" entry, represented by this symbol 📏, indicates how close you need to be to a creature or object to affect that target with the ability.

 ##### Melee